SalahudinMalik/nodejs_crawler/README.md

 # Crawler in nodejs

-Crawler to get the list of professor from  Shanghai Jiao Tong University
+Crawler to get the list of professor from  Shanghai Jiao Tong University,

+# How I came with the idea

+I was frustated with searching for every professor and there research interest so I thought why whouldn't I make a crawler for me.

 ## Getting Started